 How does a reverse mortgage affect your taxes?

-A reverse mortgage is not income, it is borrowed money and so it is like any other loan.
-Borrowers need to consult with their own CPA/tax professional for their own circumstances.
+A reverse mortgage is not income; it is borrowed money, which is like any other loan.
+Borrowers need to consult their own CPA/tax professional for their circumstances.

 Q.